Songonge/Songonge/README.md

 👋 Hi there, I'm Edwige Songong!
-I’m a Research and Data Analyst with a passion for turning data into actionable insights for better decision-making processes.
+I’m a Researcher and Data Analyst with a passion for turning data into actionable insights for better decision-making processes.

 ## About Me
 With a PhD in Civil Engineering and a diverse background in technology management, mathematical sciences, and physics, I've spent years honing my ability to analyze complex data sets and translate them into actionable insights.
 My passion for data-driven insights is complemented by my proficiency in various software tools and programming languages.
 I thrive on solving complex challenges and making a positive impact through data-driven decisions.
 My goal is to apply my analytical skills to drive innovation, improve outcomes, and support strategic initiatives within organizations.